Johnny-Morgan/pickles/README.md

     3. Sort the all of the available products based on their price, name or category.
     4. View a particular category of products so I can find products I am interested in faster.
     5. Sort a particular category of products based on their price, name or category.
-    6. Sort multiple categories of products simultaneously to find the best priced products across borad categories such as plants or seeds.
+    6. Sort multiple categories of products simultaneously to find the best priced products across broad categories such as plants or seeds.
     7. View the details of an individual product such as its price, description and reviews.
     8. Leave a review of a product so I can let other shoppers know what I think of the product.
     9. Search for a product by name or description so that I can quickly find a specific product.